Float Fishing for Beginners: Essential Rigs, Bait & Bite Detection | BeAngler

 Bait and feeding

-Float fishing baits are simple and cheap.
-Maggots and worms are reliable all-rounders, sweetcorn picks out better fish, and bread or punched bread is deadly for roach and bream.
+The best bait for float fishing depends on the target, but maggots and worms are reliable all-rounders.
+Sweetcorn picks out better fish, and bread or punched bread is deadly for roach and bream.
 A pinch of groundbait introduces scent and fine particles to draw fish into your swim.

 The golden rule is to feed little and often.
 Introduce a small amount of bait every cast to build the swim and keep fish competing, rather than dumping it all in at once.
 Think of float fishing as the lighter, more delicate cousin of feeder fishing: you are feeding by hand or catapult rather than with a feeder, but the principle of building a swim is the same.